-We think the best place to start understanding how to improve your success with Pinterest search results is with tips direct from the Pinterest team.
+The best place to start understanding how to improve your pin and board ranking in the Pinterest search results is with tips direct from the Pinterest team.
 We'll start there and then add a few observations of our own.

 Here's what the Pinterest team has to say:

 Now, when pinners come a-pinning, the pin they end up with is easy on the eyes, and it links to the right page.
 Best of all, it comes preloaded with a smart, helpful description, which pinners love almost as much as search engines do.
 This means beautiful pins from your pages are going to do much better in search results!

 Let's break this down into two bite-sized pieces.

 1) Helpful Pin Descriptions

 The first point of interest that the Pinterest team mentioned is "helpful pin descriptions."

 So how do we make descriptions helpful?
 Well written descriptions get right to the point and give us enough information to make a decision on weather to click through to find out more... or not.